opentokix/blog/_posts/2016-04-22-ubuntu-16-04-workstation-upgrade.markdown

 What I aneded up doing was.

-### Disable graphite console for grub and boot, so it never leave textmode.
+### Disable high res console for grub and boot, so it never leave textmode.

 This is somethign I personally perfer since those consoles tend to be much faster, and monitors find the correct mode quicker and such.